 Why the Online Marketplace Model Will Lead the Way Going Forward

-The impact coronavirus is having on our society and the way we do business is massive.
+The impact such global events have had on the way we do business is massive.
 Scars will be left, and some business models will prove to be more resilient than others when facing a crisis of this scale and nature.

 While many industries saw a massive reduction in their revenues during the pandemic, one industry as a whole not only flourished but set the stage for a massive paradigmatic shift in how we purchase goods and services - the online marketplace model.